bertwagner/Recipes/README.md

 Sequence of cooking events are generic.
 Use common sense.
 Create something new.

-Most recpies for weeknight meals are too detailed.
 These recipes get the job done.